-Women entrepreneurs are looking forward to a strong 2020, according to the latest Women Business Owner Spotlight, recently released by Bank of America.
+Women entrepreneurs are looking forward to a strong 2020, according to the 2019 Women Business Owner Spotlight, recently released by Bank of America.
 In honor of Women’s History Month, which celebrates “women’s contributions to America and the world,” we asked several women business owners to share their stories and best tips.

 Meet the Entrepreneurs